Dycoles/phase1a/READMEPHASE3.md

  Child1(): After P attempt #3 -- may appear before: start3(): After V
 +start3(): After V

 The child() print prints before start3, which the comment says is OK.
-We should meet the requirements for this test case
+We should meet the requirements for this test case.

-Test Case #26: This test case is meant to ensure counting semaphores works across 25000 P/V calls, with an extra blocking P call that requires the low-priority process to run in order to unblock that last P for each child.
+Test Case #26: This test case is meant to ensure counting semaphores work across 250000 P/V calls, with an extra blocking P call that requires the low-priority process to run in order to unblock that last P for each child.
 How this process works is Child1 and Child2 will race for CPU time.
 Each child will call the child_common_func.
 This function runs semV 250000 times, then it runs semP 250000 times, then it runs semP one more time.
-Each process will block on its semaphor (sem1 for child 1 and sem2 for child 2).
+Each process will block on its semaphore (sem1 for child 1 and sem2 for child 2).

 Afterwards, once Child1 and Child2 are blocked, LP_Child (the low priority process) will run and call semV(sem1) and semV(sem2) respectively, allowing child1 to unblock followed by child2

-Now, 90% of the time, the test case runs and passes correctly.
-However, sometimes child2 is allocated a bit more CPU time than child1, resulting in it finishing faster than child1.
-As a result, the child1 and child2 block prints are swapped:
+Now, ~90% of the time, the test case runs and passes correctly.
+However, sometimes child2 is allocated a bit more CPU time than child1, resulting in it finishing its P() and/or V() calls faster than child1.
+As a result, the child1 and child2 block prints are swapped (just the P()s in the example below):

 Child2(): Semaphore 1 created.
 I will now call V on it 250000 times.
  Child1(): V operations completed.
 I will now call P on the semaphore the same number of times.